srdtrk/nft-ica-ui/README.md

 ## Overview

 This is a frontend for the Injective [NFT-ICA application](https://github.com/srdtrk/cw-nft-ica).
 It is built based on the next/react [Injective Counter Contract Example](https://github.com/InjectiveLabs/injective-simple-sc-counter-ui).
+This frontend is only intended to be used in the testnet.

+## Motivation

+This application was built for the [Injective Illuminate Hackathon](https://dorahacks.io/hackathon/illuminate/detail).

 ## Setup

+To run the front end, fill in a `.env.local` file as in [`.env.example`](./.env.example) and run the following commands.

 For this application to run correctly, a relayer must be running with the NFT-ICA application.
-It must relay all packets between the following connections:
+It must relay all packets between the following connections.
+A relayer configuration file and setup guide can be found in the [parent repo](https://github.com/srdtrk/cw-nft-ica).

 ```rust
 SUCCESS Connection {